-Dan Parish has been named vice president for Advancement at Colby-Sawyer College and will begin his role Aug.
+Dan Parish has been named vice president for College Advancement at Colby-Sawyer College and will begin his role Aug.
 21. Parish, who has almost three decades’ experience in higher education, is currently the inaugural director of the Dartmouth for Life program in Dartmouth College’s Office of Alumni Relations after working for 14 years in the Dartmouth admissions office.

 At Colby-Sawyer, Parish will be charged with developing and implementing advancement strategies that will help the college to fulfill its mission and aspirations, and he will provide leadership for the communications, development, alumni, and community partnership programs.
 He joins the college during the Power of Infinity campaign, its third and largest comprehensive campaign.
 With a goal of $60 million, commitments to date total $31 million.